Join our network. Make change happen.

 Buildings: investing in energy and resource efficiency

 Key messages 1.
 The Buildings sector of today has an oversized ecological footprint.
-The buildings sector is the single largest contributor to global greenhouse gas emissions (GHG), with approximately one third of global energy end use taking place within buildings.
+The buildings sector is the single largest contributor to global greenhouse gas emissions (GHG), with approximately one

 Policy Group(s):